quality-liquid/cupid_code/README.md

 You should have received a copy of the GNU General Public License along with Cupid Code.
 If not, see <https://www.gnu.org/licenses/>.

+## User Manual
+Go to Documentation/user_manual.md for instructions on how to use the app.

 ## Project status
 The Cupid Code Project is currently in development.